mthl/guix-artwork/website/drafts/guile-3.md

 ## Gluing it all together

-The last part of the Guile 3 migration has to do with how Guix, an in particular Guix System, glues things together.
+The last part of the Guile 3 migration has to do with how Guix, and in particular Guix System, glues things together.
 As explained above, Guix manipulates several stages of Scheme code that will run a different points in time.

-First, the code that runs package builds, such as [the one that runs `./configure && make && make install`](https://git.savannah.gnu.org/cgit/guix.git/tree/guix/build/gnu-build-system.scm), is Guile code.
+Firstly, the code that runs package builds, such as [the one that runs `./configure && make && make install`](https://git.savannah.gnu.org/cgit/guix.git/tree/guix/build/gnu-build-system.scm), is Guile code.
 Currently that code runs on Guile 2.2, but on the next